 Contact Paul Davis for all your property damage needs.
-(321) 233-6190
+(321) 690-0000

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you can.

-- Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Air Conditioning: Turn your air conditioner on to aid in drying during the summer or in regions with more humidity.
+- Air Conditioning: Turn on your air conditioner to aid indrying during the summer or in regions with more humidity.

 - Floors: Remove as much standing water as possible, using towels or a mop.
-(Don’t use a vacuum cleaner.)
+(Don’t use the vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
+- Carpeting: Blot wet carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help handle with the situation:
+While you are waiting for Paul Davis to arrive, below are some suggestions to help handle with the situation:

-- Carpets: Avoid walking on carpet if possible.
+- Carpets: Avoid being on carpet if possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not wipe or attempt to wash ceilings or other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!